IlIllII/collecobrary/README.md

 # collecobrary

-**Website presenting university degree roadmaps that contain 100% online, free college courses.**
+**Version 2.0 of a website presenting college degree roadmaps.**

 The idea of this project is to present a collection of college courses sourced from OCW and university course webpages.

-This repo is a webpage mostly geared toward the visualization aspects of the project.
+This repo is mostly geared toward the visualization aspects of the project.
 I made the curricula digraph visualization using d3.
-My other repo, curated-courses, contains other content of the website and was actually a past version.
-Sometime in the future I may marry these two projects to make a full featured website.
+My previous repo, curated-courses, contains other content of the website that I may include in a third version once I figure out how I want the graph itself to look.

 ## Current Features